 Since its inaugural Meeting in 1954, the annual Bilderberg Meeting has been a forum for informal discussions to foster dialogue between Europe and North America.
 Every year, approx. 130 political leaders and experts from industry, finance, labour, academia and the media are invited to take part in the Meeting.
 About two thirds of the participants come from Europe and the rest from North America; one third from politics and government and the rest from other fields.
 The Meeting is a forum for informal discussions about major issues.
 The Meetings are held under the Chatham House Rule, which states that participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s) nor of any other participant may be revealed.
 Thanks to the private nature of the Meeting, the participants take part as individuals rather than in any official capacity, and hence are not bound by the conventions of their office or by pre-agreed positions.
 As such, they can take time to listen, reflect and gather insights.
 There is no detailed agenda, no resolutions are proposed, no votes are taken, and no policy statements are issued.

-The Bilderberg Meeting 2022 took place from 2 to 5 June in Washington, D.C.
+The 69th Bilderberg Meeting took place from 18 to 21 May 2023 in Lisbon, Portugal.
 A press release including the list of topics and participants can be found here.